rangle/ngCourse2/handout/migrate/choose_a_path.md

 # Choose an Upgrade Path

-There are three primary ways of upgrading from Angular 1, to 2:
+There are three ways to upgrade from Angular 1 to 2:

-- Total Conversion
+- Total conversion
 - ng-upgrade
 - ng-forward